silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

+title: Authentication
+summary: Explains SilverStripe's Authentication options and custom authenticators.

 # Authentication

-By default, silverstripe provides a `[api:MemberAuthenticator]` class which hooks into its own internal authentication system.
+By default, SilverStripe provides a `[api:MemberAuthenticator]` class which hooks into its own internal authentication system.

 The main login system uses these controllers to handle the various security requests: